History of fashion design: 1960s

 The basic shape and style of the time were simple, neat, trim, and colorful.
 Hats had already begun their decline in the previous decade and were now almost completely extinct except for special occasions.
 Lower kitten heels were a pretty substitute for stilettos.
 Pointed toes gave way to chisel-shaped toes in 1961 and to an almond toe in 1963.
 Flat boots also became popular with very short dresses in 1965 and eventually, they rose up the leg and reached the knee.

 The '60s for the first time saw a widespread assortment of popular hairstyles, including bobs, pageboy cuts, and beehives.

 Two notable and influential designers in the 1960s were Emilio Pucci and Paco Rabanne.
-Emilio Pucci's sportswear designs and prints inspired by Op art, psychedelia, and medieval heraldic banners earned him a reputation that extended far beyond the circles of high society.
+Emilio Pucci's sportswear designs and prints inspired by op art, psychedelia, and medieval heraldic banners earned him a reputation that extended far beyond the circles of high society.
 His sleek shift dresses, tunics, and beachwear created a 'Puccimania' that was all part of a movement to liberate the female form and his designs are today synonymous with the 1960s.
 Francisco Rabaneda Cuervo (later Paco Rabanne) opened his first couture house in 1966 and, from the start, produced resolutely modern designs.
-Rather than using conventional dress materials, he created garments from aluminum, Rhodoid, and pieces of scrap metal.
+Rather than using conventional dress materials, he created garments from aluminium, Rhodoid, and pieces of scrap metal.
 His designs, as well as being experimental, were also closely in tune with what modern adventurous young women wanted to wear.
 Among his innovations are the seamless dress made, after much experiment, by spraying vinyl chloride onto a mold, and the low-budget disposable dress made of paper and nylon thread.
 Rabanne was also the first fashion designer to use black models, which very nearly resulted in his dismissal from the Chambre Syndicale de la Couture Parisienne.
 The success of his perfume Calandre helped support the less profitable areas of his work, while his utopianism assured him a unique position in the conservative world of haute couture.